benbalter/benbalter.github.com/_posts/2023-03-02-github-for-non-technical-roles.md

 ## Discussions

 Discussions are like issues, but don't have a specific outcome or sense of state (open or closed).
-You can use discussions to ask questions, collaborate on ideas, and share announcement.
+You can use discussions to ask questions, collaborate on ideas, and share announcements.
 You can think of discussions like blog posts, an online forum, or a chat room for your repository.

 ## Pull requests